 - 1/8 teaspoon orange extract

-- Core pears from the bottom, leaving stems intact.
-Peel pears; cut a small slice from the bottom of each to level if necessary.
+- Core pears from bottom, leaving stems intact.
+Peel pears; cut 1/4 in. from bottom to level if necessary.
 Place pears on their sides in a large saucepan.
-Add the water, wine, sugar and vanilla.
+Add water, wine, sugar and vanilla.
 Bring to a boil.
-Reduce heat; cover and simmer for 35-40 minutes or until pears are almost tender, turning once.
+Reduce heat; simmer, covered, turning once, until pears are almost tender, 35-40 minutes.
+(For more intense flavor and color, leave fruit in cooking liquid and refrigerate overnight.)

-- Meanwhile, combine the sour cream, confectioners' sugar, orange peel and extract.
+- Meanwhile, combine sour cream, confectioners' sugar, orange zest and extract.
 Refrigerate until serving.

-- Remove pears with a slotted spoon; cool to room temperature.
+- Remove pears with a slotted spoon; pat dry and, if warm, cool to room temperature.
 Discard cooking liquid.
 Place pears on dessert plates.
-Serve with orange cream.
-Garnish with additional grated orange peel if desired.
+Serve with orange cream; if desired, top with additional grated orange zest.
 Yield: 2 servings.

 Originally published as Poached Pears with Orange Cream in Healthy Cooking February/March 2009, p57